The childlike and the childish

 Even if that means we lose.

-That you can’t just change the rules when something happens that you don’t like.
+It’s about understanding you can’t just change the rules or stop the game entirely when something happens that you don’t like.
 Because the game is for all of us; we’re all in it together.

 Again: my son is a good kid.
 Better than good.
 The behavior I’m describing here is just natural human tendency.
 He comes by it honestly, and I don’t doubt every other kid in the world does the same things sometimes.
 I also don’t doubt he’s already growing up and learning better.